 As a highly regarded teacher of plastic surgery, Dr. Sherman uses the most effective and latest techniques for your surgery.
-Depending on the age and the relative health of the patient, the facelift can be performed in the hospital or in our fully-accredited and equipped operating suite in New York City.
+Depending on the age and the relative health of the patient, the facelift can be performed in the hospital or in our fully-accredited and equipped operating suite in New York.
 Various options are used with the facelift: mini facelifts, neck tightening or brow lift.

 - The New York Presbyterian Hospital – Weill Cornell Medical Center (Rated the Best Hospital in NY, US News and World Report)